Alex-Di-On/BehanceHelperBot/README.md

 Also, this Bot remembers all your request history and you can see it at any time.
 Bot uses Database for keeping your request history.

+You will find Flowchart it in main directory.

 ### Tech